Zuberoman/Big-Data---Hadoop-Map-Reduce/README.md

 - script cleansing text file from undesired signs and counting most common word

-03_example - Example of MapReduce
+03_example - Example of Map+Reduce+Combine

-04_airports - programs measuring statistics of airplane flights
+- script counting the number of each word found in text file

+04_airports

+- script measuring statisctics (such as flights average delays, average flight distance and so on) from Airplane dataset

 05_taxi - measurement of statistical distribution of passengers, localizations and average bills